Heatstroke in Dogs and Cats: How to Spot the Signs Before It's Too Late

 - Limit outdoor exercise to early morning or after sunset

-- Never leave your pet in a parked car, even for a few minutes—interior temperatures can exceed 120°F within ten minutes on a 90°F day
+- Never leave your pet in a parked car, even briefly

-- Provide constant access to fresh water and shade during any outdoor time
+- Provide constant access to fresh water and real shade during any outdoor time

-Quick test: Place the back of your hand on the pavement and hold it for seven seconds.
-If it's too hot for your hand, it's too hot for your pet's paws.
+Quick pavement test: Place the back of your hand on the pavement and hold it for seven seconds.
+If it is too hot for your hand, it is too hot for your pet's paws.

 What to Expect at UVEC for a Heatstroke Emergency

 At Utah Veterinary Emergency Center, our urgent care team treats heatstroke as the multi-system emergency it is.
-On arrival, we take a rectal temperature, assess cardiovascular status, and begin IV fluid therapy to support organ perfusion.
-We run comprehensive bloodwork to evaluate kidney and liver function, check clotting times, and assess electrolyte balance.
-Depending on severity, your pet may need GI protectants, anti-nausea medications, plasma transfusion for clotting support, or monitored observation to watch for delayed complications.
+On arrival, we take a rectal temperature, assess cardiovascular status, and begin cooling and IV fluid therapy as needed to support organ perfusion.
+We run bloodwork to evaluate kidney and liver function, check clotting times, and assess electrolyte balance.
+Depending on severity, your pet may need GI protectants, anti-nausea medications, clotting support, oxygen, or monitored observation for delayed complications.

-We keep you informed every step of the way because we believe you deserve to understand exactly what's happening with your pet and why we're recommending each step of treatment.
+We keep you informed every step of the way because you deserve to understand exactly what is happening with your pet and why we are recommending each part of the plan.